 What Does A Nun Do?

 Curious about what it's like to be a nun?
 Ponder no further with our interviews on their livelihood!
-We asked four nuns to share their account on what life as a nun entails.
+We asked four Buddhist nuns to share their account on what Budhhist nuns do and what their lives entail.

 Jin Xiang Shi: